• Skip to primary navigation

 7. Place the sandwich in the pan.
 Grill till golden brown.
 A turkey reuben being grilled on a cast iron skillet.

-8. Flip, do the same, grill till golden-brown.
+8. Flip, do the same, grill until golden-brown.
 A delicious turkey reuben on a cast iron grill with melting swiss cheese!

 9. Serve warm.
 Enjoy!
 A delicious turkey reuben that has been grilled and cut in half and stacked on a white plate.